 2

-CONSERVA prepares the metadata and routes each record to Zenodo and Internet Archive — both free, both permanent.
+CONSERVA prepares the metadata and routes each record to Zenodo and Internet Archive — both free at publication time, both designed for long-term access.

 3

 Receive a master Preservation Certificate for your entire registry.
-The records now exist in three locations simultaneously.
+Once each deposit is completed and confirmed, the records exist in three independent locations.
 One fire changes nothing.

 For Dispensaries & Health Posts

 You deliver babies.
 You write down names and dates.
 But that register sits in one room, in one building, with no backup.
 If the building floods — or burns, or simply deteriorates over 20 years — the record of every birth you ever recorded disappears.
-CONSERVA makes it permanent in ten minutes per batch.
-No IT department.
-No budget.
-No special equipment.
+CONSERVA helps prepare a durable preservation path in minutes per batch.
+No IT department, large budget, or special equipment required for the basic workflow.

 1